puyanwei/CV/README.md

 ### Commitment

-I love to [blog](https://thep-log.blogspot.co.uk/) regularly and mine has 90,000+ views, with over 130 posts at the moment and I recently transitioned it from talking about poker to coding.
+I love to [blog](https://medium.com/@pyan) regularly and one of my [blog posts](https://medium.com/hackernoon/reacting-to-react-js-10ff1d50a36c) on React has over 10k views.

-I am very driven to learning, I code almost every day with [side projects](https://github.com/puyanwei).
-During and after Makers I had been commuting to London from Milton Keynes.
+I am very driven to learning, I love doing [side projects](https://github.com/puyanwei).
 I am committed improving and continuously creating new applications to embrace the unknown of new technologies.

 ### Teamwork

 I’m a great team player, and love collaboration.
 I love working in a team, using stand ups, and retrospectives at the end of our sprints.
-We made sure we added small commits to the website in an agile fashion.
-We went through our ups and downs together, as a team.
+I'm happy to review each other's work and improve.
+I love teaching coding and helping others.
+I have a great team mindset and want to experience the highs and lows together.

 ### Initiative